sbaum1994/spotify-shuffler/README.md

 Generate a clientId and clientSecret from spotify developer area of your account.
 Add the callback url in the settings for your new app as `localhost:8888/callback`.

-`npm install`
+* `npm install`
-`node server`
+* `node server`
-Navigate in your browser to `http://localhost:8888/authorize` Login to spotify and get a page with an object that includes "accessToken": "<token>" Copy the token into this request where it says <token>.
-Put the playlist name in <playlist name here>.
+* Navigate in your browser to `http://localhost:8888/authorize`
+* Login to spotify and get a page with an object that includes "accessToken": "`<token>`"
+* Copy the token into the below request where it says `<token>`.
+Put the playlist name in `<playlist name here>`.
-Send the request, response will have the generated shuffled playlist name.
+* Send the request via terminal or api client, response will have the generated shuffled playlist name.

+Request:
 ```
 curl --request POST \
   --url http://localhost:8888/randomizePlaylist \